ranganathanlab/bmDCA/README.md

 ### Learned Potts model parameters

+#### Armadillo binary

+By default, `bmdca` will save learned parameters in binary format.
+These files (`parameters_h_%d.bin` and `parameters_J_%d.bin`) cannot be directly viewed by a text editor.
+To view the contents, convert the files to ASCII by using the provided `arma2ascii` tool.

+See the above usage section for how to use `arma2ascii`.
+Parameters converted by the program will match the format for parameters generated when `output_binary=false` is specified in the config file.
+See the below section for details.

 #### ASCII

-The output directory contains learned parameters saved in files called `parameters_%d.txt`.
+Learned parameters saved in text files are called `parameters_%d.txt`.
 They contain the parameters for both J and h, formatted as follows:
 ```
 J [position index i] [position index j] [amino acid index a] [amino acid index b]
 .